Microsoft Power Platform

 Funnel Charts

-Funnel charts visualise linear processes with sequential connected stages, like a sales funnel tracking customers from leads to closed deals.
+Funnel charts visualise linear processes in stages, such as sales pipelines, showing progression from leads to closed deals.

 Power BI Funnel Chart